MrMatiuz/University_projects/Analysis_web_users/README.md

 # Web users activities analytics

-<br>Here is presented jypiter notebook with analysis of users activities.
+<br>Here is presented jupyter notebook with analysis of users activities.
 We want to indicate users by thier activities.
 This can be used for detecting a mailbox cracker by their behavior </br>

 Project steps: